When it comes to setting your standards, how do you set the Critical Limits?

 • Phase angle/compensation: These are the settings for the product.

 Industry standards and auditing constraints may prescribe the testing frequency and the proper procedure for testing.
 A company’s QA department usually defines those specifications.
 Ultimately, the higher the frequency of testing, the better.
 Should the equipment fail a testing sequence, quality control hold procedures will need to be initiated.
+You should know or set this criteria during the metal detector setup.

 Conductivity or magnetic effect will vary from product to product.
 This determines where the detector is “calibrated” at the point where the signal is not displayed or impacting the reject mechanism.
 Gold, silver and copper are things we typically think of as electrical conductors, but salt and water in the product will affect its magnetic properties.
 Since all products will have one or both of these, the product effect will require attention.
 Product effect can behave in similar fashion as the non-ferrous and stainless standards being used, so this needs to be taken into consideration.
 A cold product with liquid will behave differently than a frozen product even though both have liquid of some type.
 Powder will react differently than solids or what appear to be solids, like gummy bears, which appear solid, but have a high liquid content.